emilschmitz/bank-chatbot/README.md

    ```bash
    docker compose run -it llm_rag
    ```
+      ⚠️ **It may take some time for this command to finish, without there being a whole lot of console logging**

    This command will:

    - Build the necessary Docker images.
    - Start the Ollama and Redis services.
-   - Download the Llama3.2:1b from Ollama
+   - Download the Llama3.2:1b from Ollama.
-   - Ingest Sparkasse documents
+   - Ingest Sparkasse documents into Redis.
    - Launch the chatbot in interactive mode.

 ## Usage